digitalfabrik/cms/wp-content/plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.6.2 =
+* changed translation gettext domain from dbem to events-manager inline with new wordpress.org translation features
+* fixed EM_CSV_DELIMITER not being included in headers, added filter em_csv_delimiter to override EM_CSV_DELIMITER
+* added wpfc-more class to allow hiding of time on 'more' link for WP FullCalendar
+* fixed booking cut-off time not working if cut-off days is 0 or empty
+* fixed front-end event submission form permission issues for new recurring events when publish cap is enabled but not edit_others and delete_others
+* fixed Norwegian incorrectly translated placeholders
+* fixed custom decimal separator not used in tax rate display
+* minor js fix which fixes a grecaptcha related error notice
+* fixed recurrence_byday db value saving as null for weekly Sunday events (kudos @giventofly76)
+* removed _event_date_created and _event_date_modified from the postmeta table as these are inaccurate, use the records from the wp_em_meta table or directly via EM_Event->event_date_created or EM_Event->event_date_modified
+* changed settings/admin capability from list_users to manage_options
+* added EM_DISABLE_AUTO_BOOKINGSFORM which prevents booking form showing below post if format overriding disabled
+* fixed WP 4.4 error on front-end event submission form
+* fixed PHP notices in WP 4.4 when categories are disabled
+* fixed Multiple Booking Mode bug in Pro introduced by WP 4.4 allowing NULL db values
+* fixed like_escape debug warning on search form
+* fixed twenty fifteen/sixteen CSS conflict hiding confirmation messages
+* added bookings closed message
+* updated all languages included typo fixes and added Arabic, Australian and Canadian English

 = 5.6.1 =
 * fixed no arguments being passed onto em_get_post_meta_pre and em_get_post_pre
 * fixed minor PHP warning when viewing settings in paged tab mode